 Pay by: Monthly payments

-You can pay your fees on a monthly instalment plan if you have a credit or debit card.
+You can pay your fees for each semester on a monthly instalment plan if you have a credit or debit card.
 There is no additional charge for using this plan and no interest is charged.

-If payment for the semester is made online by credit/debit card (MasterCard, Visa or AMEX), the initial instalment will be taken on the day of registration.
-The remaining monthly instalments will begin on the 25th of the month after the start date of your programme.
-If your programme has semesters of up to six months, there will be a total of five instalments.
-For all other diploma/degree programmes there will be eight instalments.
-To work out the approximate instalment amount divide your fees by the appropriate number of instalments.
+If payment for the semester is made by credit/debit card (MasterCard, Visa or AMEX), the initial instalment will be taken on the day of registration.
+The remaining monthly instalments will begin on the 1st of the month after the start date of your programme.
+If your programme has semesters of up to six months, there will be a total of five instalments per semester.

 When you have set up an instalment plan, you will receive an email advising you of the amounts and expected instalment due dates.
 You must pay the full amount of fees due to us before any exams can be taken.
 If for any reason you default on any instalments we may require full repayment of the total amount outstanding.